The vision

 • the incentive for private users to switch to newer products, more respectful of their privacy.
 Probably the end of the motto “If it is free, you are the product“.

-• the business models of the new ecosystem that will be less based on advertising, and should probably focus more on mutualising resources and federated cost sharing.
+• the business models of the new ecosystem that will be less based on advertising, and should probably focus more on mutualistic resources and cost sharing.

 • reducing the need for centrality and global databases, by designing applications and services that can work with partial views of graphs, networks, and information.